Five ways to grow your tax and accounting practice

 Many times, merger and acquisition advisors are experienced accountants who are able to assist you in making decisions regarding timing and cost.
 They possibly also have an in-depth understanding of companies that are interested in being acquired and can:

-- promote your firm
+- advance your business

-- act as the broker
+- represent the broker

 Plan your practice’s future